Nanny Taxes in Connecticut

 Connecticut Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rate.
-In Connecticut, the state minimum wage rate of $14/hour applies.
-The rate increases to $15/hr on June 1, 2023.
-Beginning January 1, 2024, the state minimum wage will be indexed to the employment cost index and the rate will grow according to economic indicators.
+In Connecticut, the state minimum wage rate of $15.69/hour applies, and the state minimum wage will be indexed to the employment cost index and the rate will grow according to economic indicators.

 Overtime

 Household employees in Connecticut are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.
+Overtime compensation is also required for live-in employees.

 Connecticut State Unemployment Tax & Rate